cass-kul/cass-kul.github.io/_exercises/5-os.md

 System calls can also be used in [RARS to play music](https://github.com/TheThirdOne/rars/wiki/Environment-Calls#using-midi-output).
 The RARS OS interacts with the sound card of you system in order to play tones.

 ## Exercise 5
-Create a RARS program that plays music notes using the RARS system calls `MidiOut` (number 31) and `Sleep` (number 32).
+Create a RARS program that plays musical notes using the RARS system calls `MidiOut` (number 31) and `Sleep` (number 32).
-Use following skeleton as a starting point and proceed as follow:
+Use the following skeleton as a starting point and proceed as follows:
 - Read through the provided skeleton code.
 How is the music represented as a string?
 - Read through the code for the provided function `next_tone_from_string` which converts a given string element into a MIDI tone value.
 Which values are returned in the `a0` and `a1` registers?
 How can they be used?
 - Implement `play_song` by iterating over the null-terminated song string and making use of the `next_tone_from_string` and `play_tone` helper functions.
 Make sure to adhere to the calling conventions.